-Duke Sports Performance helps athletes of all types reach their potential.
-As part of the Duke Sports Medicine program, we have the expertise and experience to perform sophisticated health testing.
-We use the results to design effective personalized training programs that help you achieve your goals -- whether you are a professional athlete, school athlete, or casual competitor.
+Duke Sports Performance sets athletes of all types on the quickest path to their potential.
+As part of Duke’s Urbaniak Sports Sciences Institute, we have the expertise and experience to design effective personalized training programs that help you achieve your goals -- whether you are a professional athlete, school athlete, or casual competitor.

 We are located at the Duke Sports Sciences Institute on the Center for Living Campus.

 Our performance training team works across all sports, age groups, and levels of play.
-We support high school, collegiate, and professional athletes who want to stay on top of their game; recreational athletes who’d like to improve their performance; and older, former athletes who want to stay strong and fit.
-Our clients have included professional football, basketball, and baseball players as well as professional triathletes.
+We support high school, collegiate, and professional athletes who want elevate their game; recreational athletes who’d like to improve their performance; and older, former athletes who want to stay strong and fit.
+Clients have included professional football, basketball, and baseball players as well as professional triathletes.
 We've helped world, national, and state champions in a variety of sports including racquetball, field hockey, swimming, lacrosse, soccer, road cycling, track and field, and bowling.
 Military hand-to-hand combatants, alpine climbers, adventure racers, cross-country skiers, golfers, bodybuilders, referees in football and soccer, and many others have benefitted from our training program.

 Our fitness professionals offer a range of sports performance services.
 For example, we can work with you to improve your agility, speed, power, strength, stamina, endurance, flexibility, or body composition.
 The first step is to assess your current fitness level and identify your specific goals.
 The following consultations and tests will help us determine the next steps in your program.
 Your needs determine which services are right for you.